Louis Fratino Rises to the Occasion

 Louis Fratino, Herring Bay, 2024, oil on canvas, 1.9 × 1.6 m.
 Courtesy: the artist, Sikkema Jenkins & Co., New York and Galerie Neu, Berlin

 Aside from the occasional flub, Fratino has a sensitive eye for both the frenetic and the quiet moments of life, whether his figures are asleep in each other’s arms (Four Poster Bed, 2021) or ejaculating into their own hand (Bastiano Chair, 2021).
 Through a sequence of vignettes like these, accompanied by less directly intimate works, Fratino’s work fleshes out a highly personal image of contemporary queer life.
-His sharpest works are pitch-perfect hymns to queer sensuality, proving that love that can be found in almost anything – provided someone’s there to point it out.
+His sharpest works are pitch-perfect hymns to queer sensuality, proving that love can be found in almost anything – provided someone’s there to point it out.

 Louis Fratino’s ‘Satura’ is on view at Center for Contemporary Art Luigi Pecci, Prato, until 2 February 2025